CPAN-Security/security.metacpan.org/sbom/README.md

 ## Roles in a supply chain

-What roles and responsibilities exist in typical Open Source supply-chain, and what does each role care about in an SBOM?

-In all software supply chains, we find many people filling distinct roles.
+In all Open Source Software supply chains, we find people filling distinct roles that each care about some metadata or tasks in SBOMs.

-This diagram and accompanying glossary offers an overview of clearly distinguishable roles involved in common supply chains, and how they are related.
+With this diagram we'll attempt to offer an overview of these roles, how they are related, and what they do and care about.

 ### Basic assumptions

 - Any single person may have one or more roles, and switch between them as needed.
-- Common for all these roles, is _they care about metadata_ for some purpose – Including…
+- Tasks they may care about include…
-    - Availability (create, sign)
+    - Exists (create, sign)
     - Correctness (update, annotate, rename, delete)
     - Availability (distribute, assemble, index)
     - Matches the accompanying software component (verify).